stemangiola/tidybulk/README.md

 -->

-A a modular framework and a tidy data structure for bulk transcriptional analyses.
+A modular framework and a tidy data structure for bulk transcriptional analyses.
 This package is part of a tidy transcriptomics suite for tidy and user-friendly grammar of RNA sequencing data exploration and analysis.
 A wide range of analyses are included in convenient wrappers,